 - SSH access with universal SFTP: Flywheel’s “Universal SFTP” means that if you have multiple sites, you can use one login to access all of your sites.

-- Content Delivery Network (CDN) included: Flywheel accounts all include built-in integration with Fastly at no additional charge.
+- Content Delivery Network (CDN) included: Flywheel accounts all include built-in integration with Fastly.

 - Limited WordPress migration: Flywheel offers “free” migration, but after a bit of digging, it turns out this is a Flywheel-supplied WordPress plug-in versus migration with a support technician.